Our client satisfaction survey says: Our overall “scorecard” average range is 90-95%.

 - Our overall “scorecard” average range is 90-95%.

 Our goal is to self-identify operations and maintenance issues long before our clients realize a repair is needed.
 This goal comes from our sense of ownership and pride.
-Still, a university of our size and complexity will experience unexpected facility-related issues and our customers rely on us to provide prompt service appropriate to the impact of the issue.
+Still, a university of our size and complexity will experience unexpected facility-related issues and our clients rely on us to provide prompt service appropriate to the impact of the issue.
 For more information regarding expected response and completion times for typical facilities maintenance issues, please view our Facilities Service Center (FSC) page.

 Services by Location

-Customers who need services can contact our Facilities Service Center at 512-471-2020 or go to the FSC page.
+Clients who need services can contact our Facilities Service Center at 512-471-2020 or go to the FSC page.
 When a service request or scheduled preventive maintenance calls for Facilities Operations and Maintenance services, our teams respond from the following shop locations, depending on where the service is needed:

 - Located on Main Campus: